 - Taking the Comprehensive Examination – If you are not doing a thesis, contact those individuals you wish to write comprehensive examination questions.
 The School of Education Comprehensive Examination form must be completed and turned in within the first couple weeks of your last semester of coursework.
 If you are doing a thesis, enter the names of your thesis committee on the form.

-- Senior Salute – Senior salute is a designated day each semester that is dedicated to completing all requirements for graduation.
+- Countdown to Commencement– This is s designated day each semester that is dedicated to completing all requirements for graduation.
 You should take note that this is predominantly for undergraduate students.
 You still need to complete a Comps form and a File for Graduation form.
-At Senior Salute you will be able to pay your $25.00 fee as well as order your cap, gown, and hood.
+At Countdwon to Commencement you will be able to pay your $40.00 fee as well as order your cap, gown, and hood.

 - After the Semester Ends – The School of Graduate Studies will re-check your file after grades have been posted.
 If you've completed all requirements, your degree will be awarded and you will be notified by mail.
 If you have not completed all requirements, you will be notified by mail that you did not graduate along with an explanation.